Dallas Tire Blowout Truck Accident Attorneys

-Similar to a passenger vehicle, all commercial trucks must have safe tires free from any defects or damage.
-If there’s a problem with the tire and the truck driver or trucking company fail to fix it, they could be liable for the other driver’s losses.
+Like a passenger vehicle, all commercial trucks must have safe tires free from defects or damage.
+If there’s a problem with the tire and the truck driver or trucking company fails to fix it, they could be liable for the other driver’s losses.

 Vehicles like 18-wheelers and tractor-trailers are massive in size and weight.
 When they collide with a small car, the result is catastrophic.
-In addition to the initial impact, vehicle parts, cargo, and debris create a hazardous situation for all drivers involved.
+In addition to the initial impact, vehicle parts, cargo, and debris create a hazardous situation for all drivers.

-The tires on a large truck can blowout for many reasons.
-Besides high temperatures and driving at excessive speeds, the most common factors contributing to a tire blowout truck crash include:
+The tires on a large truck can blow out for many reasons.
+Besides high temperatures and driving at excessive speeds, the most common factors contributing to a tire blowout truck crash include the following: